angular/angular/aio/content/guide/architecture.md

 {@a templates}

-### Templates, directives, and data binding
+## Templates, directives, and data binding

 A [template](/guide/glossary#template "Definition of template") combines HTML with Angular markup that can modify HTML elements before they are displayed.
 Template *directives* provide program logic, and *binding markup* connects your app's data and the DOM.
 There are two types of data binding:

 * *Event binding* lets your app respond to user input in the target environment by updating your application data.
-* *Property binding* lets you interpolate values that are computed from your application data into the HTML.
+* *Property binding* lets you map values from your application data into the HTML.

 Before a view is displayed, Angular evaluates the directives and resolves the binding syntax in the template to modify the DOM according to your program data and logic.
 Updates to the app state are automatically reflected in the view through DOM updates.